ocular lyme disease

 Visual Processing Dysfunction

-Visual processing problems in Lyme disease result from neurologic involvement affecting how the brain interprets visual information.
-Patients may have difficulty with binocular vision, depth perception, or experience visual disturbances like “visual snow” despite normal eye structure.
+Visual processing problems result from neurologic involvement affecting how the brain interprets visual information.
+Patients may have difficulty with depth perception, binocular coordination, or visual clarity despite normal eye structure.

 Ocular Inflammation & Nerve Involvement

-Direct inflammation of ocular structures—including the optic nerve, eye muscles, and uveal tract—represents more serious complications requiring prompt recognition and treatment to prevent permanent vision loss.
+More serious complications involve inflammation of ocular structures, including the optic nerve, eye muscles, and uveal tract.
+These require prompt recognition and treatment.

 Comprehensive Resources

-These articles provide broader overviews of the full spectrum of ocular manifestations in Lyme disease, including rare complications and emerging research.
+These articles provide broader overviews of ocular manifestations, including rare complications and emerging research.

 Common Questions About Ocular Lyme Disease

-Why does my eye exam look normal if I have eye symptoms from Lyme?
+Why is my eye exam normal if I have symptoms?

 Can Lyme disease cause double vision?